Cshooltz/Resume/Detailed Experience.md

 **Improvement of Inter-department Relationships**
 My success and the success of the company depended heavily on teamwork and collaboration between departments.
 I spent a lot of effort building up the relationships between my department and the co-dependent departments we worked with.
 I succeeded through proactive collaboration and open, regular, discussion.
 The result was better communications between groups, reduced work errors, and faster turn around times on requests, among a variety of other small improvements that increased overall efficiency and ease of work.

-## SOFTWARE DEVELOPMENT EXPERIENCE

-### Overview
-I have always had a passion for software and computer science and have dabbled in programming on and off most of my life.
-It wasn’t until I left my last job, however, that I realized software development is more interesting to me now than traditional engineering.
-So, over the last year I have been working hard at filling in my experience gaps for software development.

-**General Skills and Capabilities:**
-  - Generally competent with programming environments and comfortable using most languages
-  - Comfortable using/making Linux shell scripts and Powershell scripts
-  - Comfortable on any operating system (most experienced with Linux and Windows)
-  - High level understanding of the underlying operations and architectures of computers, and comfortable going as low level as programming in assembly language
-  - Currently specialized in C# programming for cross platform .Net applications
-  - Functional with multi-threaded programming.
-Comfortable using Tasks, ThreadPool threads, and manual Threads in C#.
-Comfortable using multi-threaded control structures and data structures, such as locks, mutexes, and event handles.
-I implemented 3 basic threading strategies in my own application over 3 days at the end of January.
-  - Comfortable with UI programming.
-I know the basics of WPF and HTML/CSS/JS.
-My preference for developing personal applications is to use a game engine like Godot or Unity
-  - Comfortable using game engines.
-Most experienced with Godot, but comfortable with Unity and Unreal Engine 4
-  - Comfortable working with digital assets, i.e. images, SVG, audio, 3D data, etc. I am not yet very experienced working with these data formats from the code side of things, but I am learning more every day

-**Todo Learning and Projects:**
-  - Complete my database editor I am making in Godot.
-  - Make a similar practice project in Unity to compare their workflows and architecture.
-  - Port one or more of my practice projects to mobile
-  - Learn ASP.Net Core for building web apps and services
-  - Learn and use advanced data modeling, processing, and storage
-  - Learn how to implement real-time network communications, i.e. multiple users editing the same document in real-time over the internet
-  - Experiment with procedural generation and simulation (i.e. physics and graphics)

-### Practice Database Editor Application
-For a detailed description and the source code for this project, please visit my GitHub repository: [Data Editor App](https://github.com/Cshooltz/Data-Editor-App)

-To summarize, this is my first graphical application that I am building on my own from scratch.
-The purpose of this app is for me to gain practical experience building a real application and serve as a testing ground for me to learn and experiment with code.

-The goal is to have a generalized, but simple, database editor that can work with data stored in multiple ways: in text files, in a local embedded database (i.e. SQLite), and in a database server such as MySQL.
-The project is still fairly early on, and at this time you can use the app to write a static test data set to a JSON file, load test data into the table UI element, and browse the local filesystem in the embedded file browser I made.

-the following is a brief list of my accomplishments so far in this project:
-- Built basic UI structure for user interaction with the program
-- Created a custom table UI element for viewing and editing data
-- Created a custom embedded file browser (working towards making it a full file manager) complete with delegation of blocking code to worker threads
-- Implemented 3 reusable threading strategies over 3 days (dedicated worker thread that is fed a queue of functions, a work queue structure using Tasks and ContinueWith, and simple Tasks with mutexes protecting mutually exclusive code)
-- Integrated the Newtonsoft Json.Net library for serialization of data structures to/from JSON
-- Implemented saving of data structures to JSON text files

-### Complete C# Masterclass, Udemy Course
-For a detailed description and the source code I wrote following this course, please visit my GitHub repository: [C# Masterclass](https://github.com/Cshooltz/CSharp-Masterclass)

-To jumpstart my career change into software development, I decided to look for an extensive course on C#.
-I chose the Complete C# Masterclass course because the curriculum is one of the most diverse and complete I have seen.
-Starting from the most basic concepts, the course moved on to broach advanced topics like multithreaded programming, LINQ, utilizing a SQL database in a project, and building GUI apps using Windows Presentation Foundation.
-I completed almost the entirety of the course within one month's time.

-My favorite parts of this course were the small projects that resulted in more or less complete small applications.
-The first one was a console based tic-tac-toe game, which I designed from scratch before watching the instructor's solution.
-The second was a complete WPF app that allowed the user to view and edit data stored in a local Microsoft SQL server (the Zoo Manager app).

-The following is a brief list of topics covered in this course:
-- Detailed usage of Visual Studio Community IDE
-- Basic programming concepts (i.e. functions, data types, loops, etc, etc)
-- Somewhat advanced use of the command line environment
-- Advanced object oriented programming
-- Debugging
-- Intro to .Net APIs
-- Multithreaded programming with Threads, ThreadPool, Tasks, and async/await
-- Use of LINQ and SQL databases
-- Nullables, events, and delegates
-- GUI programming using the Windows Presentation Foundation

 ## ART, 3D MODELING, AND CAD EXPERIENCE
 #### 2D and 3D CAD